bb-froggy/realmjoin-docs/docs/policies.md

 ```
 Delivery optimization download mode: HTTP blended with peering across private group
 ```
 This is effectively *DownloadMode=2*.
 Opting-out of setting the groupID via *RealmJoin* can be done by setting the [Policies.SetNetworkOptimizationID](http://docs.realmjoin.com/policies.html#policies) to *false*.

-For a more on WUDO see the [Microsoft WUDO documentation (DE)](https://docs.microsoft.com/de-de/windows/deployment/update/waas-delivery-optimization).
+For more on WUDO see the [Microsoft WUDO documentation (DE)](https://docs.microsoft.com/de-de/windows/deployment/update/waas-delivery-optimization).

 ## Bitlocker
 ### Bitlocker enforcement